LAW ENFORCEMENT FAQ

 Please refer to the following POST Board requirements included on the Minimum Standards Advisory Form and Criminal Conviction Advisory Form.
-If you have further questions, please call the LEEC director at 763-657-3700.
+If you have further questions, please call the PPOE Coordinator at 763-657-3700.

 What is the difference between a criminal justice studies degree and a law enforcement degree from HTC?

 The Criminal Justice Studies Associate in Science Degree program prepares students for careers in the criminal justice field, such as corrections, law enforcement, probation and the courts.
 It offers a broader course of study than the Law Enforcement Associate in Science Degree program.
 For Criminal Justice Studies students interested in pursuing POST Board peace officer licensing, the prerequisites courses required for admittance to the Professional Licensing Program will have been completed while they earned their degree.
-The Professional Licensing Program courses taken at the LEEC (theory-based courses and the practicum) are credits earned beyond their degree.
+The Professional Peace Officer Education Program courses taken at HTC's Law Enforcement program (theory-based courses and the practicum) are credits earned beyond their degree.
 The Law Enforcement Associate in Science Degree program is specifically intended to prepare students for law enforcement careers.

-Who do I contact if I have more questions about the Professional Licensing Program?
+Who do I contact if I have more questions about the Professional Peace Officer Education Program?

-Does HTC offer Law Enforcement Continuing Education Courses for licensed police officers?
+Does HTC offer Law Enforcement Continuing Education Courses for licensed peace officers?

 For more information, about the Law Enforcement Continuing Education Courses, contact: